Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

 Bank of Montreall kicked off earnings among Canada’s big banks with a jump in profit and a higher quarterly dividend.
 The bank boosted its payout by 2 cents to 90 cents as second-quarter profit rose to $1.25-billion, or $1.84 a share, from $973-million or $1.45 a year earlier.
 Adjusted earnings per share rose to $1.92.
+BMO's New York-listed shares were up 1.6 per cent in premarket trading.

-Lowe’s Cos Inc, the No. 2 U.S. home improvement retailer, reported lower-than-expected quarterly profit and comparable sales, sending its shares down 7 per cent in premarket trading on Wednesday.
-Lowe’s results were a contrast to those of larger rival Home Depot Inc, which reported quarterly profit and same-store sales above analysts’ estimates last week, buoyed by higher customer spending on expensive items.
+Lowe’s Cos Inc, the No. 2 U.S. home improvement retailer, reported lower-than-expected quarterly profit and comparable sales, sending its shares down 3 per cent in premarket trading on Wednesday.
+Lowe’s results were a contrast to those of larger rival Home Depot Inc., which reported quarterly profit and same-store sales above analysts’ estimates last week, buoyed by higher customer spending on expensive items.

 Home Capital Group Inc. is hiking rates on its guaranteed investment certificates in a bid to attract depositors and replenish its cash base, weeks after the troubled lender was rattled by a surge of withdrawals.